Contact

-Sanilac Petroglyphs Historic State Park protects and interprets Michigan’s largest known collection of early Native American teachings carved in stone.
-The carvings are called Ezhibiigaadek Asin, “written on stone,” in the Anishinaabemowin language.
+Sanilac Petroglyphs Historic State Park, located near Cass City in Michigan’s Thumb region, is the home of Michigan’s largest known collection of early Native American teachings carved in stone.
+The carvings – called ezhibiigaadek asin, "written on stone," in the Anishinabe language – remain culturally significant to many Anishinabek.

 Admission to the petroglyphs is free; a Michigan State Parks Recreation Passport is not required for entry to either the park or the historic site.